-The BHP utilizes the 3-pronged technique developed by its founder, Milton Katselas: Acting, Attitude & Administration.
+The BHP utilizes the technique developed by its founder, Milton Katselas, which not only addresses the question of "how to act," but also "how to live as an actor."
+The BHP Approach focuses on three areas: Acting, Attitude & Administration.
 See the section on "Our Approach" for more information.

-All the current acting teachers at the BHP were personally trained by Milton directly during his life, and all boast between 15-30 years' association with the BHP and its specific kind of training.
-All the teachers are professional actors, writers and/or directors, and many of them are highly trained in other artistic areas as well.
+All the current teachers at the BHP were personally trained by Milton directly during his life, and all boast between 20-30 years' association with the BHP and its specific kind of training.
+The BHP does not hire teachers from outside our ecosystem - all are developed from within BHP over at least a decade.
+All the teachers have experience as professional actors, writers and/or directors, and many of them are highly trained in other artistic areas as well.
 (See separate page on Teaching Staff.)

 The best training occurs on the best material.
 Boxers don't spar with partners who are weaklings – they train with partners who challenge them.
 Musicians don't train on easy music – they train on the best.
 Actors should seek out writing that is interested in humanity, rather than in cleverness or glib emotion.
 Many actors think that because much of the writing for their contemporary auditions is subpar, they should train on subpar material, as if there is a specific, learnable way to pull off subpar material that will get you more jobs on TV.
 Don't think this way.